-Cashing a check is quick and easy once you understand the steps, including where to go, what you need and how much it costs.
+Cashing a check is quick and easy once you understand the steps, including where to cash a check, what you need to bring, and how much it may cost.

-Our guide explains how to deposit or cash a check, what to do if your check bounces and how to stay safe from check fraud.
+This guide explains how to cash a check and how to stay safe from fraud.

 Cashing a check:

 - You can cash a Government or Payroll check at Money Services.

 - You can have access to the funds immediately.